 BVSc, BSc, MANZCVS (SAS)

 Alex graduated with a Science degree (Major in Zoology) from The University of Melbourne in 2009.
 While studying science she was employed as a veterinary nurse.
 She then went on to graduate on the Deans Honour List from The University of Melbourne with a Veterinary Degree in 2010.
 Alex started working in a mixed animal practice just out of Melbourne for the first 8 months of her career and then moved to a small animal practice in the Northern suburbs.

 Alex started working at Southpaws in early 2012 and completed a year long internship in Small Animal Surgery and Oncology.
 Alex has just recently completed and passed her Australian and New Zealand college membership exams.
 Alex enjoys both orthopaedic and soft tissue surgery however has a special interest in oncology surgery and particular reconstruction post large tumour removal.
-Alex has now taken up a residency in small animal surgery at Southpaws in October 2016 and is a senior and valued member of the Southpaws surgical team.
+Alex successfully completed her 3 year residency in small animal surgery at Southpaws in October 2016 and is a senior and valued member of the Southpaws surgical team.

 Our Rotating Intern Veterinarian

 Kath graduated from the University of Melbourne in 2015, where she was a Dean's Honours Award winner in three of her study years.
 Kath did a 2 week placement in 2015 with Southpaws and that helped to cement her interest in surgery.
 Kath is a keen netballer and enjoys keeping fit.
 She loves spending time with her dog Dexter and cat Mim.
 Kath's career goal is to pursue a surgical residency.
 Kath is a great addition to the hard working Southpaws team.